martin-martin/mentorship/answers.md

 >Student: This is all so frustrating!
 I don’t think I can figure any of this out.
 I’ve gone over and over the videos in this course, but I’m just not getting it.
 Every time I sit down to work on the project, I just can’t seem to remember what to do next.
 I guess I’m just not cut out for engineering.

 Hei StudentName!
-Whoops!
-Take care, you nearly dropped your motivation there!

-You know, the truth is that no one is really cut out for engineering (or anything else, for that matter).
+You know, I think that no one is really cut out for engineering (or anything else, for that matter).
 It's all a big learning process, and if you want to become an engineer, you totally can! : D

 It'll take some time and it'll take some effort - but learning anything new does!
-Sometimes it may feel a little frustrating, but keep in mind that there's a community here that is happy to support you and help you on the way.
-For myself, it also helps me to remember that when I struggle it really just means that my brain is setting up new pathways - the process of working on gradually understanding something better is a great workout for the brain.
+Sometimes it will probably feel a little frustrating, but keep in mind that there's a community here that is happy to support you and help you on the way.
+Thinking of myself, it also helps me to remember that when I feel that mental exhaustion, it really just means that my brain is setting up new pathways - the process of working on gradually understanding something better is quite a workout for the brain.
 So I'm sure there's been a lot happening in your mind while you tried to wrap your head around this new content.

-As for actually doing a project, what usually helps me a lot is to **clearly write out the steps I think are necessary** before starting to work on it.
-This puts my brain into the right mode and I'll easily see which steps I somewhat understand and where I'm still lacking something.
-Then I can go and research more on those points: Look up _specifically_ the related course videos, check in other places online, search the Forums for other students who had the same questions, or maybe even ask a question if it hasn't been talked about yet.
+As for actually doing a project, what usually helps me a lot is to **clearly write out the steps I think are necessary** _before_ starting to work on it.
+This puts my brain into the right mode and I'll easily see which steps I somewhat understand and where I'm still lacking some pieces.
+Then I can go and research more on those points:
+- I can look up _specifically_ the related course videos,
+- check in other places online,
+- search the Forums for other students who had the same questions,
+- or maybe even ask a question if it hasn't been talked about yet.

 Once I think that I have a generally idea of what to do for the project, and think that I somewhat understand what each of the steps entails - _then_ I start to work on it.

-Often I still get stuck and realize that something didn't quite go the way I originally thought it would - but having the rough plan is a great guideline that helps to tag along and avoid getting lost.
-If you're more dilligent than me, you can even cast it into a neat time plan, broken up by the different steps, and I know people who swear that this works even better!
+And of course then I often still get stuck, and realize that something didn't quite go the way I originally thought it would - but having the rough plan is a great guideline that helps to tag along and avoid getting lost.
+If you're more dilligent than me, you can even cast your plan-pieces it into a neat time plan, broken up by the different steps.
+I know people who swear that this is very helpful in getting things done!
 Personally I still need to learn something there about time management 😅&nbsp;, but it's on my radar!
 So:

 ### To avoid feeling overwhelmed
 1. Set your aim clearly (e.g. "Finish Project 3")